aplteam/Cider/README.md

 ### ListOpenProjects

-Lists the project spaces of all currently linked projects together with the fully qualified names of the namespace holding the project's code.
+Lists the project spaces of all currently linked projects together with the fully qualified paths of all projects currently open.

 ### ListAliases